A. Withdrawal from a class:

 Restrictions on requesting approval for late withdrawal

-Requests for late withdrawals from one or more courses in a given quarter must be submitted to either the student's home School/College Office or the Dean of Students Office, depending on the situation that led to the requested withdrawal by the following deadlines.
+Requests for late withdrawals from one or more courses in a given quarter must be submitted to either the student's home School/College Office (for administrative withdrawals) or the Dean of Students Office (for medical/personal withdrawals) by the following deadlines.

 Autumn Quarter: Last day of the last final exam of the subsequent winter quarter.